percona/pmm/doc/source/security.rst

 - SSL encryption secures traffic between |pmm-client| and |pmm-server|
 - HTTP password protection adds authentication when accessing the |pmm-server|
   web interface
+- Keep PMM Server isolated from the internet, where possible.

 |chapter.toc|